ArianFarrokhi/Muby-Spammer/README.md

 # Simple_Discord_Spammer

-*Simple discord spammer made by MubyCO :)*
+*A simple Discord spammer made by Muby.*

-You can download it and use it.
-You can also see the code.
+You can download it and use it, and also see the code (open source).

-If you have any questions you can ask in issues and i'll answer as soon as i can :)
+If you have any questions you can ask in issues and i'll answer as soon as i can. :)

 _*Password: 12345*_